Rapid sequence intubation for adults outside the operating room

 Indications — RSI is the standard of care in emergency airway management for intubations not anticipated to be difficult [1-7].
 Multiple large prospective observational studies confirm that the implementation of RSI has led to improved success and decreased complication rates for emergency intubations [1-6].

 Contraindications — Contraindications to RSI are relative.
 Circumstances exist where neuromuscular blockade is undesirable due to the high likelihood of intubation or mechanical ventilation failure.
 Depending on clinical circumstances, particular sedative or neuromuscular blocking agents may be relatively contraindicated, due to the risk of potential side effects.
-(See 'Induction agents' below and 'Neuromuscular blocking agents' below and "The difficult airway in adults".)
+(See 'Induction agents' below and 'Neuromuscular blocking agents' below and "Approach to the difficult airway in adults outside the operating room".)

 - Sagarin MJ, Barton ED, Chng YM, et al. Airway management by US and Canadian emergency medicine residents: a multicenter analysis of more than 6,000 endotracheal intubation attempts.
 Ann Emerg Med 2005; 46:328.